• About

 • Use parchment paper.
 The marshmallows may stick to your baking sheet otherwise.

-• Storage: Cookies should be stored in an airtight container at room temperature for up to 5 days.
+• Storage: Store marshmallow chocolate chip cookies in an airtight container at room temperature for up to 5 days.

 • Aim to underbake.
 Never overbake cookies!
 They continue to bake after taking them out of the oven, so always opt for underbaking when in doubt.